HappyRay/testscribe/docs/index.markdown

 # The idea
 Unit tests should be as intuitive as testing a web page.
-Developers should be able to test a function by providing inputs interactively and verify outputs visually.
+Developers should be able to test a function by providing inputs interactively and verify outputs visually without having to write boilerplate code in most cases.
+The process is similar to a debugging session which answers "what happens when I pass this input".
 Note that
 * mock objects' attributes and mock methods' return values are inputs
 * parameter values to mock method calls are outputs